MartijnW2/WebScraper/Decisions.md

 - Keeps styles colocated with components and avoids class name collisions.
 - **Trade-offs**: Requires additional tooling support, but pays off in larger projects with many components.

 ---

+## Stored data in log file

+**Decision**: `usage.log` is used to store usage data, this is preferred over a database for example SQLite

+- No querying needed we just append, `fs.appendFile` is trivial, fast and does not require configuration.
+- We only read data when exporting.
+- Highly performant, we don't need indexing, transactions etc..

+---